Deploy Your Calendly AI Receptionist as a Voice Agent with ElevenLabs

 2. ElevenLabs handles the conversation using your system prompt and LLM

-3. When the caller wants to book, reschedule, or cancel — ElevenLabs calls your Calendly appointment booking tools via the SBOS MCP server
+3. When the caller wants to book (or reschedule/cancel if you own those upgrades), ElevenLabs calls your Calendly tools via the SBOS MCP server

 4. The tools execute the action in Calendly, which syncs with your calendar, which syncs with your CRM